 It's absolutely possible to push past those initial limitations, but pushing too far without the necessary tools is a recipe for disaster.

 Next, identify the assets your organization and your team can provide you with.
-The better you know your organization — its goals, its values, its mechanics, its strengths, and its people — the better you'll be able to implement strategies that push it forward.
+The better you know your organization — its goals, values, mechanics, strengths, and people — the better you'll be able to implement strategies that push it forward.

 A thorough assessment of your available assets can make all the difference.